Director of Innovation & Marketing

 Peter Hufnagel has been teaching English and coaching at Miller School of Albemarle since 2005.
+He has served as Dean of Faculty, Director of Discipline, Director of Special Programs, and English Department Chair.
 Before joining the MSA faculty, Hufnagel earned his B.A. and M.A. from the University of Virginia, where he studied English Literature as a Bradley Fellow.
 While at UVA, Hufnagel raced for the cycling team, and in 2005 he won both the ACC Cycling Road Race Championship and the ACC Team Time Trial Championship.
 Since graduating, Hufnagel has continued to pursue both academics and athletics.

 In athletics, Hufnagel continues to pursue road cycling, mountain biking, and triathlon at an elite level.
 Most recently, he finished under nine hours at the Leadville 100 MTB Race and has won the Charlottesville Olympic Distance, Sprint, and Xterra Triathlons.